 A Horizontal (HO) option spread consists of buying a call (put) in one expiration month and selling a call (put) in another expiration month at the same strike.
 A Diagonal (DG) option spread consists of buying a call (put) in one expiration month and selling a call (put) in another expiration month at a different strike price.

 3.6.1.1 Horizontal

 A horizontal (HO) option spread consists of buying a call (put) at a strike in the far month, and selling a call (put) at the same strike in the near month.
-Spread ratio: (Buy 1: Sell 1)

 Call Horizontal